Tornadoes of 2004: August 13–14 (Hurricane Charley)

+August 4-15 (Philippines)

+An extremely rare meteorological event occurred in the municipality of Valladolid, Negros Occidental, where four separate tornadoes struck the exact same town over an 11-day period.
+The sequence began on August 4, when a tornado touched down and uprooted a nipa hut.
+A second tornado struck on August 6, destroying one house and damaging two others.
+On August 8 at around 15:00 PhST, a third tornado struck two villages in the town, destroying nine houses and damaging 34 others; an 8-year-old boy was injured with minor burns after being hit by a live wire.
+The unprecedented sequence culminated on August 15 when a powerful F1 tornado struck Valladolid, resulting in the destruction of 85 houses.

 August 13 (New Zealand)

 A destructive and deadly early-morning tornado struck Motunui, near the town of Waitara, in the Taranaki region of New Zealand.
 A farmhouse along Epiha Road was demolished.
 The four sleeping occupants were tossed from the property into nearby fields, with debris scattered up to 400 m away.
 Two of the occupants were killed, while the two others suffered serious injuries.
 70 head of livestock were also killed.
 The roof of another farmhouse and a glass house were damaged by the tornado.
 Several power lines were taken out, with roughly 1,200 homes losing power.
 The tornado traveled for roughly 10 km and was 20 m wide.
 It was assessed as F3 on the Fujita scale, and remains the strongest on record in New Zealand.

 September

 Exceptional tornado activity took place in September, with 297 tornadoes confirmed in the U.S. This set a monthly record for September, and more than doubled the previous record of 139 set in 1967.
 This mainly had to do with three very large outbreaks directly tied to tropical cyclones during the 2004 Atlantic Hurricane Season.